djotaku/adventofcode/2022/Day_01/README.md

 Put this sum into a list.
 Use Python's max function to find the maximum number.
 Made easier by the fact that we don't care which elf has the calories, just the amount.
 ### Part 2
+My approach to part 2, again using Python built-ins, is to sort the list and then pick the last 3 and sum those.
 ## What I Learned

 ### Generic